cocos/cocos-docs/en/components/videoplayer.md

     callback: function (videoplayer) {
         // The 'videoplayer' here represents the VideoPlayer component.
-        // do whatever you want with videoplayer
+        // Do whatever you want with videoplayer.
         // you can't pass customEventData in this way },
 });